rayony/maltese-snowwar/README.md

 ### Allies (unselected dogs)

-Maltese on your team, or retrievers on the guest/AI side when that team is set to Attack / Defend.
+For unselected Maltese (vs AI and host during pvp) and Retrievers on your team (guest during pvp):

 | | Defend | Attack | Manual |
 |---|---|---|---|